 Dejene makes his home with his mother.
 Buying or selling in the market , washing clothes and making beds are his household duties.
 His mother is sometimes employed as a seller in the market.
 There are 2 children in the family.

 Dejene lives on the plains of Werku Sefer, home to approximately 42,000 residents.
 Typical houses are constructed of dirt floors, wood walls and corrugated tin roofs.
 The primary ethnic groups are Oromo, Gurage and Amara.

 The regional diet consists of maize, wheat and teff (grain).
 Common health problems in this area include HIV/AIDS, diarrhea, viral fever, tuberculosis, skin diseases and parasites.
 Most adults work as day laborers or petty traders and earn the equivalent of $10 per month.
-This community needs affordable education, scholastic materials and drug and alcohol rehabilitation centers.
+This community needs shelter, food, employment opportunities, health clinics and scholastic materials.